 We offer the following degree:

-The Malone University School of Nursing and Health Sciences offers two majors and three minors within its health services programs: the Community and Public Health promotion major, the Community and Public Health promotion minor, the Health Behavior minor, and the School Health Education minor.
+The Malone University School of Nursing and Health Sciences offers one major and three minors within its health sciences programs: the Community and Public Health Promotion major, the Community and Public Health Promotion minor, the Health Behavior minor, and the School Health Education minor.

 Students completing the Community and Public Health Promotion major receive a B.A. degree and are prepared for careers in health promotion, community health, public health, international health and wellness.
-Health educators may be employed in voluntary and private health agencies, and in local, state, city, and federal governmental agencies.
+Health educators may be employed in voluntary and private health agencies, and in local, city, state, and federal governmental agencies.
 Examples of employment opportunities include, but are not limited to, the Center for Disease Control, health departments, American Cancer Society, pharmaceutical representative, health communications, environmental agencies, and the Peace Corps.
-Upon completion of the degree, the community/public health educator is eligible to take the national Certified Health Education Specialist Examination (C.H.E.S.).
+Upon completion of the degree, the community and public health educator is eligible to take the national Certified Health Education Specialist Examination (C.H.E.S.).
 The Community and Public Health Promotion minor is designed for students who desire to augment their major field of study with a concentration in core health education courses.
 The Health Behavior minor is designed for students who desire to augment their major field of study with core health education courses.
 Students interested in taking the C.H.E.S Examination must take required courses in the minor, and 2 additional courses for a total of 25+ hours.